Workflow Orchestration Tools: What Actually Works

 Apache Airflow

 Best for: Data engineering teams running ETL pipelines.
 Scheduled batch workflows.
-Teams already invested in the Python ecosystem.
-Organizations needing proven, battle-tested orchestration.
+Teams already deep in Python.
+Organizations that need something battle-tested and are willing to pay the operational tax.

 Prefect